sfdeloach/tungstenJS/info/notes.md

 ## objectives

 ### var num = 0;
-* complete the schema for db
+* completed the schema for db
-* create seed data and test
+* created seed data for participants and assessments
-* run this test to validate the choice to use participantSchema in the assessmentSchema as opposed to an object ID
- * Create a participant and place into an assessment
+* confirmed using a participant schema type in the assessment schema freezes the data
- * Update the participants name and place into a new assessment
- * Are the participants names differnt or the same?
-Compare _id's as well
- * Use case for an officer who gets married and changes their name
+* decided a static embed instead of a dynamic embed in this situation is preferred so name changes can be preserved

 ### var num = 1;
 * create and test routes